 Lake Temescal is a beautiful (almost hidden) gem nestled next to the Highway 24/13 interchange, near Montclair, in Oakland.
 The lake itself is surrounded by lush greenery and also serves as a habitat for local fauna.
 Around the lake, you’ll find walking paths, fishing options, benches for resting, waterfalls (depending on the season!), and a swim area with shallow water perfect for toddler splashing.

-My son loves to play at both play areas because they are sand-based.
+My son loves to play in both play areas because they are sand-based.
 In addition to the sandy playground, we like to head over to the beach area for more fun in the sand!
 There is a small fee you have to pay to enter the beach, but it’s worth it.
 Kids and adults love the beach at Lake Temescal.

 Speaking of fishing, Lake Temescal is one of eleven fishing lakes for recreational anglers in Alameda and Contra Costa Counties.
 There are several quaint piers along the lake that vary from small to large.
 My son enjoys looking into the water from the pier and watching the ducks.

 Lake Temescal is one of our favorite spots to hang out during the day.
-There are such a variety of activities to enjoy, and we love going with other friends and make play dates out of it!
+There are such a variety of activities to enjoy, and we love going with other friends and making play dates out of it!
 You really feel like you are in a little oasis.